KaSilang6969/physics-log/Classical Physics/1.1 Pre-requisites/Lagrangian & Hamiltonian Mechanics/1.1 Pre-requisites/Chap-2 Linear Algebra (basic matrix notation).md

 * **Hermitian**:

-A Hermitian matrix is a square matrix that is equal to its own conjugate transpose.
+A **Hermitian matrix** is a square matrix that is equal to its own conjugate transpose.
 This means that each entry is the complex conjugate of its mirror image across the main diagonal.
 Hermitian matrices are important in quantum mechanics because they always have real eigenvalues and represent observable quantities.

+1. It’s a square matrix
+Same number of rows and columns.

+Example: 2×2, 3×3, etc.

+2. It equals its own conjugate transpose
+Let's break that phrase down:

+**Transpose:** Flip rows into columns.

+**Conjugate:** Take the complex conjugate (flip the sign of the imaginary part).

+Example: If an entry is a + bi, the complex conjugate is a - bi.

+So, the matrix looks the same even after doing both:

+- transpose and
+- take the complex conjugate.

 Mathematically: